-The United State Conference of Catholic Bishops have made the Catechism of the Catholic Church available online.
+The Vatican's website has made the Catechism of the Catholic Church available online.
 The Catechism is a more detailed summary of the faith than the Nicene Creed.
 Reading the Catechism is a great way to learn more about the Catholic faith.

-The Knights of Columbus offer an online searchable Catechism of the Catholic Church.
+The Vatican offers an online searchable Catechism of the Catholic Church.